Causal Mediation in Natural Experiments: MTE-based Estimation of CM Effects

 The Heckman selection model assumes unobserved errors $V_i$ follow a normal distribution, so estimates the first-stage using a probit model.

 where $\Phi(.)$ is the cumulative density function for the standard normal distribution, and $\theta, \bar\pi, \vec\zeta$ are parameters estimated with maximum likelihood.
-In the parametric case, an excluded instrument ($\vec X_i^{\text{IV}}$) is not technically necessary in the first-stage equation --- though not including one exposes the method to indeterminacy if the errors are not normally distributed.
+In the parametric case, an excluded instrument ($\vec X_i^{\text{IV}}$) is not technically necessary in the first-stage equation --- though not including one exposes the method to bias from misspecification if the errors are not normally distributed.
 Thus, it is best practice to use this method with access to an instrument.

-From this probit first-stage, construct the inverse Mills ratio terms to serve as the CFs.
+From this probit first-stage, construct the inverse Mills ratio terms to serve as the MTE-associated CFs.
 These terms capture the correlation between unobserved factors influencing both mediator selection and outcomes, when the errors are normally distributed.

 where $\phi(.)$ is the probability density function for the standard normal distribution.